nodiscc/xsrv/roles/gitea_act_runner/README.md

 # xsrv.gitea_act_runner

-This role will install [act-runner](https://docs.gitea.com/next/usage/actions/act-runner), the runner for Gitea Actions, Gitea's built-in CI/CD system, and register it on a Gitea instance.
+This role will install and configure [act-runner](https://docs.gitea.com/next/usage/actions/act-runner), the runner for Gitea Actions, Gitea's built-in CI/CD system, and register it on a Gitea instance.

+You can configure it to run workflows in rootless [podman](../podman) containers, [docker](https://gitlab.com/nodiscc/toolbox/-/tree/master/ARCHIVE/ANSIBLE-COLLECTION/roles/docker) containers, or directly on the host.

 ## Requirements/dependencies/example playbook